chrstnmrys/-MeXE402_Midterm_AdanCarlKenneth_RayosChristineMae/README.md

 - The model balances precision and recall, providing an overall performance score for fraud detection.

 ![image](https://github.com/user-attachments/assets/68a2efab-58d3-4a54-b11e-7ec44d48b871)

+Importance of the features
+Transaction Amount
+- Strange transaction amounts are frequently associated with fraud because, in order to evade discovery, scammers may try to charge big sums or test the card with little purchases.
+- Since notable variations from a user's typical spending pattern can be powerful indicators of fraudulent behavior, models can be impacted as frequently include transaction amount as a key characteristic.

+Transaction Time
+- Unusual periods, like late at night when the real cardholder might not be active, are more likely to see fraudulent transactions take place.
+- It impacted the model as it may detect suspicious activity during off-peak hours by using time-related data (such as the day of the week and the hour).
 ### Visualization

 ### Confussion Matrix Display